-The NABO Field School in North Atlantic Archaeology at Vatnsfjörđur will run during the summer of 2013.
-You will need to apply using the online form available on below.
-The deadline for applications is 17 May 2013.
+The NABO Field School in North Atlantic Archaeology at Vatnsfjörđur ran during the summer of 2013.

 The NABO field school began as a cooperative venture with the Institute of Archaeology, Iceland (FSÍ) in 1997.
 Originally the field school centered on the long running excavations at Hofstađir, later expanding (along with the Mývatn projects) into a wider investigation of multiple Viking Age sites in the landscape.
 The Mývatn field school continued through the summer of 2004, eventually providing students from 26 nations a chance to experience the hot springs, lava fields, and rich insect life of this highland lake basin.
 The field school collaborated closely with the Bradford University field school at Old Scatness led by Steve Dockrill and Julie Bond, and with the NSF-Funded Research Experience for Undergraduates program led by Sophia Perdikaris (Brooklyn College CUNY).

 Viđ Djúpiđ/In the Depths by BUTET Stephane available on Vimeo.
 The title "Viđ Djúpiđ" refers to the name of the region ("Ísafjarđardjúp"), but also to the experience of young archaeologists, exploring the depths of time.
 In this documentary, there is a brief description of the programme and the training of field methods as well as post-excavation work.